-As to a non-materialist Theory of Everything-should such an exotic conceptual entity exist-Buddhist Prasangika epistemology, with the ontology of Dzogchen Ati are I submit, strong candidates (Klein 2006, Pettit 1999, Garfield 1995).
+As to a non-materialist Theory of Everything-should such an exotic conceptual entity exist-Buddhist Prasangika epistemology, with the ontology of Dzogchen Ati are, I submit, strong candidates (Boaz 2017, Klein 2006, Pettit 1999, Garfield 1995).

-The demise of the logical and empirical possibility of a physical/material Theory of Everything, along with the accumulation of compounding non-trivial physics anomalies-Kuhn's science "puzzles"-Quine's and Duhem's germinal work in logic and epistemology, Gödel's and Bell's theorems, along with the "problem of consciousness," all together constitute a dark cloud on the horizon that portends a radical revision of the metaphysical core assumptions of the venerable Standard Model of physics.
+The demise of the logical and empirical possibility of a physicalist/materialist Theory of Everything, along with the accumulation of compounding non-trivial physics anomalies-Kuhn's science "puzzles"-Quine's and Duhem's germinal work in logic and epistemology, Gödel's and Bell's theorems, along with the "problem of consciousness," all together constitute a dark cloud on the horizon that portends a radical revision of the metaphysical core assumptions of the venerable but incomplete Standard Model of physics, and of much post-Standard Model physics and cosmology.

-Many theoretical physicists and cosmologists are acutely aware of this predicament and are now exploring post-quantum, post-Standard Model explanations (M-Theory, Loop Quantum Gravity).
-(Ironically, some of these fine minds are still TOE advocates.)
-Hence a new ontologically relative (we create our realities through our concepts/beliefs) noetic (subject/object interdependence) paradigm is now emerging in Science-following approximately Kuhn's paradigm for scientific revolutions-that transcends yet includes the pragmatic relative-conventional truths of the previous objectivist paradigm's prodigious Standard Model.
+Many theoretical physicists and cosmologists are acutely aware of this predicament and are now exploring post-quantum, post-Standard Model explanations (super-symmetry, M-Theory, Loop Quantum Gravity).
+Ironically, some of these fine minds are still TOE advocates.

 Shall we then abandon the venerable Standard Model?
 Of course not.
 It gave us the computer, the laser and the bomb, and it will continue to serve.
-Just so, the "old paradigm" Newtonian mechanics that Einstein proved "wrong" got us to the moon and back.
+Just so, the "old paradigm" Newtonian mechanics that Einstein "proved wrong" got us to the moon and back.
 And Galileo's classical Principle of Relativity was conscripted by Einstein, and now holds forth in the post-classical Relativistic Quantum Field Theory of Bohr, Heisenberg and Schrödinger.

 A necessarily heretical non-orthodox, non-realist/materialist post-quantum noetic ontology need not preclude or impede "progress" in the dimension of spacetime scientific relative-conventional truth.
 Indeed, such a middle way ontology is imperative.

 The old scientific paradigm-Materialism, Physicalism, Realism, Rationalism, Empiricism, Positivism, Structuralism, Post-Structuralism, Functionalism-generally attempts to deny or reduce to physical the empirical and logical possibility of any reality beyond the merely physical/material.
-Neuroscience for example, too often attempts to reduce subjective human experience, including transrational spiritual experience, to purely rational physical-chemical electrical "neural correlates" in material brain.
+Neuroscience for example, too often attempts to reduce subjective human experience, including trans-rational spiritual experience, to purely rational physical-chemical electrical "neural correlates" in material brain.

-For such explanatory methodological reductionism, it's not that non-material noumenal reality is unknowable, as Locke and Kant pointed out, but that it is non-existent, which is as we've seen, an unproven and unprovable, nihilistic metaphysical dogma of Science (Boaz 2012, Appendix B, "The Idols of the Tribe: The Metaphysics of Modern Science").
+For such explanatory methodological reductionism, it's not that non-material noumenal reality is unknowable, as Locke and Kant pointed out, but that it is non-existent, which is as we've seen, an unproven and unprovable metaphysical dogma of Science (Boaz 2012, Appendix B, "The Idols of the Tribe: The Metaphysics of Modern Science").

 Scientists would do well to expand their explanatory fields of evidence and to surrender, or at least bracket their realist, materialist metaphysics.
 Who knows what new understanding may here arise?
-Again, an integral noetic science must acknowledge and utilize both objective, physical, third person data, as well as the first person, trans-physical/metaphysical intersubjectivity of its objects of investigation.
+Again, an integral noetic science must acknowledge and utilize both objective, physical, third person data, as well as the first person introspective mental and spiritual objects of investigation.
 Yet, since Galileo, mainstream Science has denied metaphysics (ontology), including its own hidden realist materialist metaphysic.
 Revealingly, esoteric Spirituality and even exoteric religion assume a metaphysical (beyond physical) primordial ground, often ontologically prior to the physical world, yet knowable by subjective trans-rational contemplative prayer, mindfulness and insight meditative practice.
-Science's Christian derivative proto-religious Big Bang is such a supernatural metaphysical assumption, too close for ontic comfort to the creation myths of our primordial wisdom traditions-Christian, Hindu, Buddhist.
+Science's proto-religious Big Bang is such a supernatural metaphysical assumption, too close for ontic comfort to the creation myths of our primordial wisdom traditions-Christian, Hindu, Buddhist.
 Surely something like this myth is the nondual truth of the matter.